House Dems begin moving parts of Biden $3.5T domestic plans | WTOP

 “Following the humiliating Afghanistan surrender, now President Biden is leading America on an economic surrender to China, Russia, Europe and the Middle East,” said the top Republican on Ways and Means, Rep. Kevin Brady of Texas.

+They also released their blueprint for retooling Medicare, Medicaid, children’s health insurance and the 2010 health care law.
+There were few surprises, but the proposals, which face votes next week, underscored Democrats’ intent to reinforce the pillars of the nation’s health care system with new benefits, lower costs and expanded insurance coverage.

-In an early manifestation of Democratic unrest, one member of the Ways and Means panel said that for now, she planned to vote against that committee’s portion of the bill.
+In an early manifestation of unrest, one Democrat on the Ways and Means panel voted against the first two sections of her party’s bill after complaining that lawmakers lacked information on its cost and hadn’t been shown key portions dealing with taxes and prescription drug prices.

-Moderate Rep. Stephanie Murphy, D-Fla., complained that lawmakers still lacked information on how much it would cost and had not been shown key portions of it dealing with taxes and prescription drug prices.
-Murphy is co-chair of the House Blue Dog Coalition, whose members include some of Congress’ most conservative Democrats.
+Moderate Rep. Stephanie Murphy, D-Fla., is co-chair of the House Blue Dog Coalition, a centrist group whose members include some of Congress’ most conservative Democrats.
+On one of those votes, outgoing moderate Rep. Ron Kind, D-Wis., joined her in voting “no.”

 “I don’t know how much we’re spending, how much we’re raising, how we’re spending some of the money and how we’re raising any of the money,” Murphy told her colleagues.